davep/weight/README.md

 # weight

 A very simple tool for converting weight.

-It seriously bugs me that the Weight Watchers website only seems to work in stones and pounds when recording weight, and yet is happy to use metric for food weights, etc. On top of that I've been recording my weight in Google Fit for some time now and I'm using kilos there.
+I wrote this back in early 2017 when I was using Weight Watchers to diet and their website only worked in stones and pounds when recording weight, and yet was happy to use metric for food weights, etc. On top of that I'd been recording my weight in Google Fit for some time up until that point and I was using kilos there.

-So, every time I want to put my weight into the WW website, I have to use some crappy conversion site that is filled with adverts and the like.
+So, every time I went to put my weight into the WW website, I had to use some crappy conversion site that was filled with adverts and the like.

-On top of this, I can't persuade Google to do the conversion for me because the WW site wants stones and decimal pounds, not decimal stones, etc.
+On top of that, I couldn't persuade Google to do the conversion for me because the WW site wanted stones and decimal pounds, not decimal stones, etc.

-Finally, a short while ago, I cracked and knocked together a very quick and dirty conversion tool.
-Designed for me to easily find on my phone, and 100% hosted on GitHub (because... reasons -- this also explains why the source is in the docs directory).
+So, eventually, I cracked and knocked together a very quick and dirty conversion tool.
+Designed for me to easily find on my phone, and 100% hosted on GitHub (because... reasons).

-http://blog.davep.org/weight/ is now a thing.
-Likely a thing I'll use lots and never tweak again.
-But at least the itch has been scratched and I don't have to use rubbish advert-filled sites.
+https://blog.davep.org/weight/ was the result.
+It got written, never needed to be tweaked again, isn't anything too clever (and has a couple of little edge case annoyances and is written in a way I probably wouldn't write it now) but at least the itch was scratched and I didn't have to and still don't have to use rubbish advert-filled sites.

+[//]: # (README.md ends here)